francescmarti00/dmu-multimedia/md/JS-New-Intro-TECH2015-Solutions.md

   </html>
 ```

-### Exercise 11: Create a program that displays the name of a different brands everytime you click on a button.
+### Exercise 11: Create a program that displays the name of a car brand everytime you click on a button.
 So, if you click 1 time, the program should show the brand "Saab", if you click 2 times "Volvo", 3 times "BMW", etc.

 ```JS
 <!DOCTYPE html>